sys-ronin/rough_docu/app_visual.md

 **Description**

-The header shows the path to the parent notebook followed by `=>`.
-Subnotebooks are listed with counts of notes, files, and their own subnotebooks.
+Header shows path to parent notebook followed by `=>`.
+Subnotebooks listed with counts of notes, files, and their own subnotebooks.

 **Commands:**
 - `[C]reate` – create new subnotebook